Leftover Roast Chicken (or Turkey) & Bread Salad

 Divide the salad mixture onto (in our case 2) plates.
 Top with the

 If using, lightly sprinkle the salt over the salad.

 his is easy.
 One of the very best

-things you can pair with roast chicken is a really good pinot noir.
+things you can pair with roast chicken or turkey is a really good pinot noir.
 As

 you can see we had this with the 2013 Nalle Pinot and it was really